ninos77/user-management-linux-server/README.md

-# User Management For Linux Server.
+# User Management For Linux Server

 ## This is a mini project that manage users in the server side (linux) by using Bash Script.